natomendes/fun-survey-plus/README.md

 # SignUp SignIn BoilerPlater
-## ⚡️ UNDER CONSTRUCTION ⚡️
 This repository is a boiler plate for an API REST
 It has the structure to sign up and sign an user.

-It was developed with TypeScript + Node.JS.
+It was developed with TypeScript + Node.JS + Jest + Docker.

 > ## APIs documentations
 1. [Sign Up](./requirements/signup.md)